 On the front of the card, there should be a very small amount of holo scratching and there should be minimal edge wear as well.
 The TCG Player standard here is up to 6 points of imperfection on a card.
 This does not allow for any damage at all.

 I would also argue that you will find more Pokémon cards in LP condition than any other.
+If you’d like to add some to your collection, look no further!

 Very Lightly Played (VLP) Pokémon Cards